 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 For once, I do not travel alonebut with a friend.
-At two, the tuk-tuk is the most convenient way to get from one temple to another in Angkor and circulate around Siem Reap.
+With two people, the tuk-tuk is the most practical way to go from one temple to another in Angkor and to circulate around Siem Reap.

 A tuk-tuk and two ladies

 Tuk-tuks, there were none, or few, during my previous stays in 2001 and 2003 in Siem Reap.
-It is now found at every corner, and it is impossible to take three steps without being hailed by drivers looking for customers: "Tuk-tuk, ladies?"
+They are now found on every street corner, and it is impossible to take three steps without being shouted at by drivers looking for customers: "Tuk-tuk, ladies?"

-Advantage of the tuk-tuk race, hair in the wind: it provides quick drying and natural refreshment to the lady who has perspired heavily on the steep stairs of the famous Khmer "mountain temples", overheated by the Cambodian sun.
+Advantage of the tuk-tuk ride, hair in the wind: it provides quick drying and natural refreshment to the lady who sweated profusely on the steep stairs of the famous Khmer "temple-mountains", overheated by the Cambodian sun.

-And then, it allows to enjoy the landscape at moderate speed, to see scroll through all these street scenes typical of life in Asia: street vendors pushing their cart, kids in uniform returning from school by bike, stalls and shops that come alive along the road.
-There are also all these motorcycles overloaded with various goods that we meet, sometimes a team of cows or a cargo of monks in a van, all between two big VIP tourist bus ...
+And then, it allows us to enjoy the landscape at a moderate speed, to see all these small street scenes typical of the life in Asia: street vendors pushing their carts, kids in uniforms coming back from school on their bicycles, stalls and stores coming alive along the road.
+There are also all these motorcycles overloaded with various goods that we cross, sometimes a team of cows or a cargo of monks in a van, all between two big VIP buses of tourists...